IvoSpasov/portfolio/README.md

 # Portfolio

-[My portfolio] (http://ivossss.github.io/portfolio/) is the place where you can find more information about the project I've created.
+[This](http://ivospasov.github.io/portfolio/#/) is the place where you can find more information about the project I've created.